RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 	* powered **stereo speakers** (computer type) or stereo headphones
 	* **router** with enabled **DHCP** and connection to the internet
 	* good RF **ground**
-	* HAMlab compatible Microphone 	available in HAMlab shop (http://redpitaya.com/hamlab/#Products)
+	* HAMlab compatible Microphone 	available in HAMlab shop_ .
 	* A stabilized DC 13.8 VDC, 3A **Power Supply**
-	* Oscilloscope and logic analyzer probes available in HAMlab shop (http://redpitaya.com/hamlab/#Products)
+	* Oscilloscope and logic analyzer probes available in HAMlab shop_ .

 SDR application requirements: